LinasD22/Touris_place_searcher/README.md

 ## Conclusion

-This project demonstrates collecting data from public APIs, storing it in PostgreSQL and analysing it with K‑Means, KNN and PageRank.
+This project demonstrates collecting data from public APIs, storing it in **PostgreSQL and analysing it with K‑Means, KNN and PageRank **.
 The Streamlit UI presents the results in an accessible way for exploring tourist destinations.